anandijain/tinycnc/README.md

 grbl settings
 https://github-wiki-see.page/m/gnea/grbl/wiki/Grbl-v1.1-Configuration

+1/21/25

+* gopro mount on z
+* redesign z to be rack and pinion + spring
+* cloudflare site setup

 todo:

-done:

-todo:
 * fix bom (30 mins)
-* microstepping and try the quieter drivers
 * try to take a short video of it drawing using a rpi camera or gopro, I'm down to just hold it cuz I don't have a long enough cable
 * replace xidler with the new tensioner
+* microstepping
 * load cell on pen, have control over force applied to page
-* beam bending physics, work out the expected deflection given the mass of the z axis
-* make the pen holder way longer - requires making the z wider so that the pen can be taken out upwards
-* redesign it to be a supported gantry
-    * for the gantry, do the physics to see how much longer the y axis can be made
+* for the supported gantry, do the physics to see how much longer the y axis can be made
 * look at how bed leveling works on a 3d printer, it would be cool to do that, but it would mainly be measuring deflection since that is way more of a change than how flat the wood board is
 * find out what it would take to do closed loop with angular encoders
 * improve the testing situation- it would be nice to log information on the page printed about what type of pen- what grbl settings and what cad settings were used to produce an image
 * have some actual gcode written tests, like a bunch of lines spaced 1mm apart, and a big circle, stuff like that
 * art- try a really thick pen (requires cad change) and try to draw some cool graffiti
-* think about tool changing
+* CAD tool changer
 * far out but could use the z axis to control rolling paper across
+* redesign to use 3 rails (2 500mm ones) increases the print area
+* download all the timelapses on the SD card of printer. good for the video
+* finally make a pcb to wire this  thing, basically take 12v 5a barrel with a pretty good 5v regulator. then give power to shield but return the servo data pin.
+    - then to unplug, just remove the barrel. no more 2 wall wart nonsense
+* use a 775 spindle

+shelved:
+* try the quieter drivers (the pinout is different :/ )
 * mount a time of flight on the z axis and do bed leveling or rather more a measurement of deflection
-* use a 775 spindle
+    - the precision of the TOF is 1mm so the picture wouldnt look that cool not worth

 done:
 * add little clamps to hold paper down instead of using tape